What’s the “Green Challenge”? Click here.

 Think water and global warming, and melting Arctic ice caps may come to mind—a problem that can seem pretty insurmountable.
 But the water in your sink and dishwasher and bathtub also has a CO 2 cost associated with global warming.
 And it is a cost you can reduce.
 Using less water means less waste and pollution.
 Using less hot water means fewer CO 2 emissions.
-The average American household expends about 14 percent of the energy it uses on heating water.
+The average American household expends about 14 percent of its energy usage on heating water, according to the Natural Resources Defense Council.
 That adds up to nearly 4 percent of the country’s total energy use and spins off about 260 million tons of carbon dioxide emissions.

-A lot of excess water simply leaks away—like the vanished heat we talked about in the Green Challenge a few weeks ago.
+A lot of excess water simply goes down the drain.
 Then there are gushy toilets and showers.
 According to the Rocky Mountain Institute, Americans with inefficient fixtures and appliances use about 80 gallons of water per person per day inside their homes.
-Replacing old and conventional faucets, washing machines, toilets, and showers with energy-efficient and low-flow varieties can stanch the flow by as much as a third—and you’ll also trim CO 2 emissions.
+Replacing old and conventional faucets, washing machines, toilets, and showers with energy-efficient and low-flow varieties can stanch the flow by as much as a third—and you’ll also trim CO2 emissions.
 How you heat up water makes a difference, too.
-Our suggestions for washing away your CO 2 sins:
+Our suggestions for washing away your CO2 sins:

 • If you have an old or conventional shower head, switch to a low-flow version and save gallons of water a day.
 (Learn here how to check the flow rate of your existing shower head and replace it with a low-flow one.)
 Some low-flows deliver excellent water pressure with only 1 to 2.2 gallons per minute (as opposed to the current government standard of 2.5 gallons per minute or pre-1992 shower heads that use even more water).
 Aerating, low-flow shower heads mix air into the water stream to maintain steady water pressure.
 Nonaerating shower heads deliver a stronger spray and tend to pulse.
 Both types of fixtures can cost as little as $20; the money you’ll save on your energy, water, and sewer bills will likely repay your investment in less than a year.
 Check out some TreeHugger-recommended brands here.